 Memes are also there

 Marketers tend to associate the visual marketing strategy with pictures and photographs too much.
 They forget that there are other, less formal ways of communicating with prospective clients.
-One such visual tool is memes, which younger generations use extensively online.
+One such visual tool is a meme generator, which younger generations use extensively online.

 A meme is essentially a visual message intended for a specific age or social group.
 In this sense, it is aimed at a target group, coinciding with the way marketing strategies work (at least the good ones).